23 September 2014

-Here's how it works: The Recent Releases chart brings together critical reaction to new albums from more than 50 publications worldwide.
+Here's how it works: The Recent Releases chart brings together critical reaction to new albums from more than 50 sources worldwide.
 It's updated daily.
 Albums qualify with 5 reviews, and drop out after 6 weeks into the longer timespan charts.

 View top rated by publication